GOP mutiny as Senator Thom Tillis vows to sink acting AG Todd Blanche

 Taxpayer compensation fund labeled 'stupid on stilts'

-The $1.8 billion fund originates from a lawsuit settlement President Donald Trump won against the IRS over leaked tax returns.
+The $1.8 billion fund originates from a settlement between President Donald Trump and the IRS.

-The Justice Department now intends to use these reserves to pay individuals who claim they were politically targeted by the previous administration.
+The Justice Department intends to use the reserves to pay individuals who claim they were politically targeted by the previous administration.

 Tillis unleashed a scathing attack on this payout framework, flatly labeling the entire initiative "stupid on stilts."